Joyce Jacobs

 Joyce Mary Jacobs (née Penn; 15 April 1922 - 15 September 2013) was an English-born Australian character actress, and comedienne who had a successful career on the small screen, in soap opera and serials, after emigrating there from her native England in 1962.

 Early life

 Jacobs was born one of three siblings in Carshalton, Surrey, England to Leonard Watson Penn and Dora Elsie (née Ferrett) Penn.

 She did not embark on a professional acting career until arriving in Australia in 1962.

 Career

-During the 1970s, Jacobs played the small, recurring role of Mrs. Carson in Number 96 and Muriel Palmer on The Young Doctors.